-Three states –Illinois, New York, and Virginia – have adopted useful language that eases restrictions on registered in-house counsel’s ability to provide pro bono legal services to underserved communities.
+Four states –Illinois, New York, Virginia, and Wisconsin – have adopted useful language that eases restrictions on registered in-house counsel’s ability to provide pro bono legal services to underserved communities.
 These provisions serve as models for other jurisdictions.

 Illinois Rule 716.
 Limited Admission Of House Counsel: